List of largest political parties

 This is a list of political parties by reported number of members.
 These reported membership numbers (Note: The definition of "membership" varies widely from nation to nation, which has a significant bearing on the numbers and percentages listed on this page.
 For example, United Kingdom memberships are limited to paid-up subscribers to each party.
-By this description the three dominant parties - Conservative, Labour and Reform UK – in total have less than 700,000 members, and are less than one per cent of the UK population.
-At an opposite extreme, United States memberships can include all registered voters who have self-identified their party preference, and who may number in the tens of millions, making their percentages of US population comparatively large.) are usually claimed by the parties themselves and may not have been confirmed by independent studies.
+By this description the three dominant parties – Conservative, Labour and Reform UK – in total have less than 700,000 members, and are less than one per cent of the UK population.
+At an opposite extreme, United States memberships can include all registered voters who have self-identified their party preference, and who may number in the tens of millions, making their percentages of US population comparatively large.) are usually claimed by the parties themselves and are not necessarily confirmed by independent studies.